Richard Atcherley

 Air Marshal Sir Richard Llewellyn Roger Atcherley, KBE, CB, AFC1 (12 January 1904 – 18 April 1970) was a senior Royal Air Force officer.
 He served as Commander-in-Chief of the Royal Pakistan Air Force from 1949 to 1951.

+His final appointment before retiring from the RAF was Air Officer Commanding-in-Chief of Flying Training Command.

 Early life

-Richard Atcherley and his twin David were born on 12 January 1904, and were the sons of Major General Sir Llewellyn Atcherley, Chief Constable of the West Riding of Yorkshire, and his wife, Eleanor Frances "Nelly" Mickelthwait (1871–1957), daughter of Richard Mickelthwait, of Ardsley House, in the valley of Deane near Barnsley.
+Richard Atcherley and his twin David were born on 12 January 1904.

+They were the sons of Major General Sir Llewellyn Atcherley, Chief Constable of the West Riding of Yorkshire, and his wife, Eleanor Frances "Nelly" Mickelthwait (1871–1957), daughter of Richard Mickelthwait, of Ardsley House, in the valley of Deane near Barnsley.
+The Atcherley twins were first cousins of William Empson, a literary critic and poet, and both attended Oundle School in Northamptonshire.
-Major General Atcherley was a grandson of David Francis Atcherley of Marton Hall, High Sheriff of Shropshire, Serjeant-at-law, Attorney-General of the County Palatine of Lancaster and County Durham.
-Richard Atcherley and his brother, first cousins of William Empson, attended Oundle School in Northamptonshire.

 RAF career

 In 1922, Atcherley attended the RAF College Cranwell and was commissioned two years later.
 He initially served as a pilot on No. 29 Squadron, flying Snipes out of Duxford.
 In 1925, Atcherley attended the Central Flying School and then returned to his squadron as both a pilot and a qualified flying instructor.

 He was a member of the RAF team that competed for the Schneider Trophy in 1929.